- APS Landing Page

 To be readmitted/reinstated following Academic Disqualification, you must have earned good grades at another accredited institution, or through Open University, have improved your CSUEB and Cumulative GPA to 2.00 or better, and have completed any required remediation.
-Typically, you will not be considered for readmission for one year, certainly not for at least a quarter.
-If you are not admitted within three quarters, you must reapply for admission.
+Typically, you will not be considered for readmission for one year, certainly not for at least a semester.
+If you are not admitted within two semesters, you must reapply for admission.

 The Admissions Review Committee will decide on petitions for reinstatement, on a case-by-case basis, if you do not meet the above-mentioned criteria but feel you have compelling and/or extenuating circumstances which prevent you from achieving the reinstatement requirements.
 The committee may reinstate you on probation if, in their judgment, you are likely to remove any grade point average deficiencies within the subsequent two terms.

 If you are readmitted/reinstated, you must maintain a minimum term GPA of 2.5.

 If you are academically disqualified a second time, you will not be readmitted/reinstated a second time.

 For more details and the Petition for Reinstatement form, visit the Reinstatement and Readmission web site.

 There are two types of probation and disqualification: (1) academic, and (2) administrative.
 If you are an "Unclassified Post-Baccalaureate" student, not in a master's degree or credential program, all of the following policies apply except that your minimum GPA requirement is 2.50 instead of 3.00.